Banner 2026 City Bond Election

 200 N Plano Rd.

-If approved, the bond program would fund projects in the following areas:
+The bond program funds projects in the following areas:

 Streets icon